• Skip to primary navigation

 Lightly toast the pecans by spreading them on a baking sheet and placing them in the pre-heated oven for 7-8 minutes.
 After that, reserve 8 halves to use as decoration later and finely chop the rest.

 Put the flour and baking powder in a sieve and sift it into a large bowl.
-Now add all the other cake ingredients (except the coffee and walnuts) to the bowl and go in with an electric hand mixer and whisk together until you have a smooth mixture, then fold in the coffee and chopped walnuts.
-You should end up with is a soft mixture that drops off the spoon easily when you give it a sharp tap; if not, add some water.
+Now add all the other cake ingredients (except the coffee and walnuts) to the bowl and go in with an electric hand mixer and whisk together until you have a smooth mixture.
+Then fold in the coffee and chopped walnuts.
+You should end up with a soft mixture that drops off the spoon easily when you give it a sharp tap; if not, add some water.
 Divide the mixture between two greased sandwich tins of about 20 cm (or use one tin and later slice the cake in two halves), spreading the mixture around evenly.
-Then place the tins in the center of the oven and bake them for 30 minutes.
+Then place the tins in the center of the oven and bake them for about 30 minutes (depending on your oven).

-When the cakes are cooked (feel springy in the center), remove them from the oven and leave them in their tins for 30 seconds then loosen the edges with a palette knife and turn out on a cooling rack.
-Then spread half the filling and topping mixture over the first cake, place the other cake carefully on top and spread the other half over.
+When the cakes are cooked (feel springy in the center), remove them from the oven and leave them in their tins for 30 seconds, then loosen the edges with a palette knife and turn out on a cooling rack.
+Then spread half the filling and topping mixture over the first cake, place the other cake carefully on top and spread the other half on top.

 Enjoy!